top of page

 Before the coffee beans are roasted the coffee berry's are processed to extract the bean from the coffee cherry.
 It can be processed in different ways, and how its processed effects the flavour of a coffee.

-Washing the beans produces a cleaner, more classic coffee taste. and a coffee that's more straightforward to brew.
+Washing the beans produces a cleaner, more classic coffee taste and a coffee that's more straightforward to brew.
 A natural drying process drys the beans inside the coffee berry and leads to funky, sometimes boozy flavours (think pineapple, mango, or “what on earth is that?”).
-It's not for everyone an probably not something to start with because they're hard to brew with, especially as naturally processed beans are usually lightly roasted which further adds to the difficulty of brewing with them.
+It's not for everyone, and probably not something to start with because they're hard to brew with, especially as naturally processed beans are usually lightly roasted which further adds to the difficulty of brewing with them.

 Price: Pay for Quality